course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 This can be guided by:

   - It depends on what you actually want to present.
-It's no different in the sighted world.
+Which is no different in the sighted world.
 A subway network map looks different from an information board showing how to get through a construction site.
-  - What is my self-image in my assumptions about how my target group perceives the plan?
-Do I make a strict distinction between “has full vision” and “is completely blind, can read Braille perfectly”?
-What about people with severe visual impairments who, despite their limited vision, can still comprehend plans more efficiently visually than in a tactile format?
+  - What is my self-image in my assumptions about how my target group perceives the map?
+Do I make a strict distinction between “has full vision” and “is blind, can read Braille perfectly”?
+What about people with visual impairments who, despite limited vision, can still comprehend plans more efficiently visually than in a tactile format?
   - And finally, in the more technical implementation.
-How do I position map legends?
+How do I position a map legend?
 Which symbols do I use?
 Do I work with textures? ....

 # Looking it up in the manual